simso18/ICHack24Workshop/README.md

 2) After the messages are in Kafka (which you can see via the Kafka UI), edit the `./src/pipeline/consume/mystery_picture_to_sqlite.py` file to parse the raw messages and insert into the MysteryPicture table.
 That table has the columns `(X, Y, Value)` where X is the row number, Y is the column number, and Value is the grayscale value from 0-255.
    This means that each raw message from Kafka should insert 500 rows in the table, and that the table should have exactly 500*500 = 250000 entries once the scrape has run.

+   In `run.py`, you can comment the lines before `print("Start inserting")` to only run the `consume` part of the pipeline.
+In this case, you will have to reset the consumer offsets so that the consumer replays the historical raw data that was already scraped with Scrapy.
+If you don't, it will consider that there are no new messages to process and do nothing, since it will be reading the end of the Kafka topic.
+   To reset the consumer offsets, go to the Kafka UI and click on Consumers > sqlite > `...` on the top right > Reset offset > chose the topic, reset type=EARLIEST, partitions=all.
-3) Once the `consume` file has run, on the SQLite UI, run a few sanity checks on the `MysteryPicture` table:
+4) Once the `consume` file has run, on the SQLite UI, run a few sanity checks on the `MysteryPicture` table:
 ```sql
 -- The picture contains 500*500 = 250,000 pixels:
 SELECT COUNT(*)